-It is a hiking route that runs through the area of the towns buried by lava flows during the eruptions of 1730-1736.
+It is a hiking route that crosses the area of the villages buried by the lava flows from the eruptions of 1730-1736.

 Province: Las Palmas

 We start at 9:30am.
 Check availibility and do not forget to indicate which of the routes you'd like to do